ferasawadi/jobs-management/README.md

 ## how to use

-* the system api is quit simple and straight forward<br/>
+* the system API is quit simple and straightforward <br/>
-  we have an interface that represents the entry point for the entire System, it's Called[Job](src/main/java/com/payoneer/JobManagement/system/Job.java) <br/>
+  we have an interface that represents the entry point for the entire system, it's Called[Job](src/main/java/com/payoneer/JobManagement/system/Job.java) <br/>
-  before digging in with getting our hands dirty let's first take a look of few thing that are required<br/>
+  before digging in with getting our hands dirty let's first take a look at a few things that are required<br/>
     * the system is built on top of Spring boot we need to define `beans` to use them in our controllers.

     * all of our entity classes must extend